-Vitamin D3 or Chole-calciferol (“kol-kalsi-ferol”) is pro-vitamin D. It requires “activation” by kidneys before it can be diverted for its many useful functions in the body.
+Vitamin D3 or Chole-calciferol (“kol-kalsi-ferol”) is pro-vitamin D. It requires “activation” by kidneys before it can perform its many useful functions in the body.

 The rationale behind prescribing high dose Vitamin D3 to CKD patients is to push for the continuation of the “natural activation process” of Vitamin D3 within the body for as long as is possible.

 This is a “prescription only medicine” specially marketed for CKD and other bone conditions.
 It is necessary that you buy this medicine from registered pharmacies.
 It MUST NOT be substituted for the usual 2000 IU strength Vitamin D capsules usually populating the supermarket shelves.

 Pro-vitamin D or Vitamin D3 capsules are not clinically useful when severe renal impairment sets in.
 This is when the production of the Vitamin D-activating enzyme by kidneys begins to shut down.
 It refers to the stage when something called your GFR number falls below 30.

 To understand what GFR number is, and how is it related to the staging of chronic kidney disease, click here.

 When a patient’s bloodwork indicates extremely low levels of Active Vitamin D, Alfacalcidol (pronounced as “Alfa-calsi-dol”) comes at our rescue.
 This is an “artificially activated” form of Vitamin D available in the form of tablets of 0.25, 0.5 & 1 microgram strength.

 Alfacalcidol is also a prescription-only medicine marketed especially for CKD patients and must be bought from registered pharmacies.

 Here is an information leaflet on Alfacalcidol by the MHRA, UK for your reference.